MicrosoftDocs/dynamics365smb-docs/business-central/finance.md

 | Import salary transactions from your payroll provider into the general ledger. |[Import Payroll Transactions](finance-how-import-payroll-transactions.md)|
 |Learn how to use the Accountant Role Center, engage an external accountant, and use the Company Hub to manage accounts of multiple clients.|[Accountant Experiences in Business Central](finance-accounting.md)|

 ## Managerial accounting

-As a business manager or controller, perparing or analyzing business data you need to need data and analytics to help you.
-These sections help you preparing more data, while the [Business Intelligence and Reporting Overview](reports-bi-reporting.md) article describe the analytics parts.
+As a business manager or controller, it's important that you can prepare and analyze the business data you need to make informed decisions.
+The articles in the following table help you prepare data.
+To learn more about analytics, go to [Business Intelligence and Reporting Overview](reports-bi-reporting.md).

 | To... | See |
 | --- | --- |